aviciot/MetaQuery-MCP/README.md

 - Output MUST be valid JSON only (no commentary, no markdown).
 - Be concise.
 Avoid long explanations.
 - Base ALL conclusions ONLY on the provided MCP facts.

+Please analyze the SQL and give a clear, expert, human explanation covering:

+1. Summary

+What the query does and the main performance characteristics (cost, rows, access paths).

+2. Bottlenecks

+List only the important issues:

+Full scans

+Bad join methods

+Missing/misleading stats

+Missing or unused indexes

+Partition pruning failures

+Inefficient predicates or rewrite needs

+Parallel execution issues

+For each bottleneck, explain why it’s slow and show which plan step or statistic proves it.

+3. Recommendations

+Focus only on high-impact fixes:

+A. Indexes

+Which index to add/drop/modify (table + columns) and why it will help.

+B. Query Rewrite

+If the SQL pattern is causing a bad plan, explain:

+What to change

+Why

+What benefit it brings

+Only rewrite the full SQL if absolutely needed.

+C. Statistics

+Identify tables/indexes/columns with stale/missing stats and give the exact DBMS_STATS command to fix it.

+D. Partitioning

+Say whether partition pruning should work, whether it fails, and what to change.

+4. Performance Insights

+Summarize the main cost drivers:

+Estimated rows scanned

+Heavy operations

+Join method observations

+Whether parallelism helps or harms

+5. Expected Improvement

+Give a realistic estimate of expected performance gain for the recommended actions.

+6. Priority List

+Give a simple list of actions:

+Highest impact

+Medium

+Nice-to-have

+Include effort (low/medium/high) and expected impact.

+Important Instructions

+No JSON

+Base everything strictly on the provided plan/stats

+Focus on big-impact issues only (no micro-optimizations)

 ## � Author